ZzPoLariszZ/zzpolariszz.github.io/_posts/2024-07-07-Tornado-Cash-Deposit-and-Withdrawal.md

 - Parameter `<tor-port>`: set it to `9150` when using Tor Browser

+    **<span style="color:Red">Highly recommend</span>** to use Tor when you are using a public RPC provider to hide your IP Address

+    Note that you do not have access to your own Ethereum Archive Node when using Tor (need more configuration)

 - Parameter `<private-key>`: set it to the private key of Ethereum Account who sends deposit transaction

 - Parameter `gas-speed`: select from `[ instant, fast, standard, low ]`